Arc676/Tanks/README.md

 - Left/Right to move tank
 - Space to fire
 - PgUp/PgDn to increase/decrease firepower (Fn+Up/Fn+Down if you don't have an extended keyboard)

+### Other features
+- You can save your Tank data to continue from a previously saved state between sessions

+### Legal
+Project available under GPLv3 with the exception that linking proprietary Apple libraries (Foundation, Cocoa, etc) is allowed to the extent to which this is necessary for compilation.